devsecops-workshop/workshop-guide/content/10-rhacs-setup/_index.md

 +++
 During the workshop you went through the OpenShift developer experience starting from software development using Quarkus and `odo`, moving on to automating build and deployment using Tekton pipelines and finally using GitOps for production deployments.

-Now it's time to add another extremely important piece to the setup; enhancing application security in a conainerized world.
+Now it's time to add another extremely important piece to the setup; enhancing application security in a containerized world.
 Using the most recent addition to the OpenShift portfolio: **Red Hat Advanced Cluster Security for Kubernetes**!

 ## Install RHACS
 ### Install the Operator